Backup is something that every business should do.

 Systems fail, natural disasters happen and people make mistakes.

 A solid backup plan is essential to business continuity.
-Backup is your last line of defense against any successful breach e.g. ransomware.
-Should ransomware penetrate all your defenses you can ignore the ransom and restore from backups.
+Afterall, backup is your last line of defence against any successful breach, e.g., ransomware.
+Should ransomware penetrate all your defences you can simply ignore the ransom and restore from your backups instead.

 Still backing up to an external hard drive in your business?

 Unsure if your backups are automated, verified, and secure?

 iSite Computers is here to help.
 Established in 2008, we’ve been working with small to medium-sized businesses in South Africa with implementing solid data backup, disaster recovery, and business continuity solutions.

 Our team of experts are here to help you take the first step towards refining your business backup strategy.
 Contact us today to a book a free 30-minute consultation.